OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/write_a_custom_component.md

 {{$include {TM_BOOK_CODE_SNIPPETS}/gameplay_code/ecs_component_example.c:119:135}}
 ```

-The first thing we do is looking up the component type.
+The first thing we do is to look up the component type.
 Did we register the type?
 If not, we will not get the correct type.
 Here we are using the name we defined beforehand in our component create function.

 Then we ask for the transform component next because our Engine shall run on those two components.